-A simple guide to the seven Chakras, their symbology, and how you can hone them to improve your life!
+An Easy Guide to What is a Chakra & How to Balance them, their symbology, and how you can incorporate easy ways to hone them to improve your life!

 What is a Chakra?